SACGF/shariant_docs/docs/site/classification_discordance.md

 ## Discordance Report

 A good place to start is the Discordance Report.
-The Discordance flag will provide you a link to get to here.

 ![](images/discordance_report.png)

 This shows you:
 * When the discordance was first detected and the action that triggerd it
 * The records that were involved at the start of this discordance
-* The clinical significance & last curated date at the beginning of the discordance.
-* The clinical significance & last curated date as they are now (or when the discordance was resolved if it has been)
+* The clinical significance as it either is now (if discordance is onging) or how it was at the end of discordance.
-* A summary of actions taken against each classification.

 ### Who's in Charge / Responsible